Marriage in the United States: Polygamy

 Polygamy (or bigamy) is illegal in all 50 states, as well as the District of Columbia, Guam, and Puerto Rico.
 Bigamy is punishable by a fine, imprisonment, or both, according to the law of the individual state and the circumstances of the offense.
 Because state laws exist, polygamy is not actively prosecuted at the federal level, but the practice is considered "against public policy" and, accordingly, the U.S. government does not recognize bigamous marriages for immigration purposes (that is, would not allow one of the spouses to petition for immigration benefits for the other), even if they are legal in the country where a bigamous marriage was celebrated.
 Any immigrant coming to the United States to practice polygamy will not be admitted.

 Many U.S. courts (e.g. Turner v.
 S., 212 Miss.
 590, 55 So.2d 228) treat bigamy as a strict liability crime: in some jurisdictions, a person can be convicted of a felony even if he or she reasonably believed he or she had only one legal spouse.
 For example, a person who mistakenly believes that their spouse is dead or that their divorce is final can still be convicted of bigamy if they marry a different person.

 Polygamy became a significant social and political issue in the United States in 1852, when the Church of Jesus Christ of Latter-day Saints (LDS Church) made it known that a form of the practice, called plural marriage, was part of its doctrine.
-Opposition to the practice by the United States government resulted in an intense legal conflict, and resulted in it being outlawed federally by the Edmunds Act in 1882.
+Opposition to the practice by the United States government resulted in an intense legal conflict, and resulted in it being outlawed in the territories by the Edmunds Act in 1882.
 The LDS Church president Wilford Woodruff announced the church's official abandonment of the practice on September 25, 1890.
 (Note: Woodruff's declaration was formally accepted in a church general conference on October 6, 1890.)
 However, breakaway Mormon fundamentalist groups living mostly in the western United States, Canada, and Mexico still practice plural marriage.

 Some other Americans practice polygamy including some American Muslims.